Jkutkut/PY-Sudoku/README.md

 # PY_Sudoku

-A python3 script to resolve sudokus (even if there's more than one solution)
+A python3 script to solve sudokus (even if there's more than one solution)